 A number of factors contribute to the poor quality of correctional data bases.
-Few correctional agencies have taken the time to develop good editing logic to scan incoming data and identify inconsistencies tify inappropriate codes, not many systems better understand how to convert statistihave editing logic that will identify inconsis- cal information into evidentiary exhibits tencies among various data elements.
+Few correctional agencies have taken the time to develop good editing logic to scan incoming data and identify inconsistencies and errors.
+While many software systems identify inappropriate codes, not many systems better understand how to convert statistihave editing logic that will identify inconsis- cal information into evidentiary exhibits tencies among various data elements.

-much of the inmate information rarely utilize computerized reports from the data processing section.
+much of the inmate information rarely utifor statistical or analytic purposes. fize computerized reports from the data processing section.
 Not being a user of au- Technology transfer as tomated data, the incentives necessary to a future solution assure timely and accurate information are frequently absent.
-When the data processing information, it is usually bureaucratically complicated to change intake procedures to assure the recording of reliable information.
+When the data processing manager receives inaccurate or incomplete mation system is an arduous, expensive, information, it is usually bureaucratically complicated to change intake procedures to assure the recording of reliable information.
 Many data processing managers simply have to work with whatever data they get, and have little control over its timeliness, accuracy, or completeness.
-However, when they produce reports using this informasible for the inadequacy of the data base.
+However, when they produce reports using this information, it is they who are usually held respon- community suggests that there is great posible for the inadequacy of the data base.

 It is imperative that correctional managers closely coordinate the activities of those who gather the data and those responsible for its storage and analysis.
-It is incumbent upon the correctional administrator to assure that appropriate audit procedures are installed, Erroneous, incomplete, or untimely information must be identified and some decision.
-While analysts may give intense estimates of the relative accuracy of the data be derived so that the limits of its reliability can be taken into consideration when it is used for management purposes. planning, monitoring, or evaluation.
+It is incumbent upon the correctional administrator to assure that appropriate audit procedures are installed, Erroneous, incomplete, or untimeestimates of the relative accuracy of the data be derived so that the limits of its reliability can be taken into consideration when it is used for management purposes, planning, monitoring, or evaluation.

-The development of highly transferable edit and auditing procedures would be very useful to the correctional community since it is not likely that the use of correctional the final decision on whether the transfer of reliability.
+The development of highly transferable edit and auditing procedures would be very useful to the correctional community since